chekanov/RootIOreader/README.md

 It will read objects from the file "Example.root".

-Now, change the traget JDK version to 1.8.
-In the file build.xml change the line:
+Now change the target JDK version to 1.8.
+To do this, change the line:

 ```
  <property name="jdkversion" value="1.5" />